 Mo Money was Perspective's first soundtrack.
 Issued in 1992, the label created an extensive campaign for the album.
 Pop and urban radio received samplers from the soundtrack and the first single was released six weeks before the film opened.
 MTV aired a special on the making of the soundtrack and the movie.
 Record buyers were treated to two radio contests and a "Win It Before You Can Buy It" call-in for the album.
 Mo Money was a crossover success becoming a Top 10 Pop Chart album.

 Perspective would round out 1992 by releasing product by Lisa Keith, Lo-Key? and Bobby Ross Avila.
 The first Lo-Key? album, a Top 200 hit, contained the No. 1 R&B single "I Got a Thang 4 Ya."
 The song was also a crossover Top 30 pop hit on Billboard.
 The team of Janet Jackson and Luther Vandross had two Top 100 pop singles on the chart and the single "The Best Things in Life Are Free" was a Grammy® nominee in the category Best Rhythm & Blues Vocal Performance by a Duo or Group.

 In 1993 A&M and Perspective announced that Perspective would market A&M's R&B recordings through a multi-year, multi-million dollar agreement.
-A&M would retain its R&B artist oster and continue to relase their records on the A&M label but would limit future artist signings.
+A&M would retain its R&B artist roster and continue to release their records on the A&M label but would limit future artist signings.

 Perspective's employee roster would grow from eight to 25-30 in just a few weeks.
 Perspective was now not only responsible for reaching the black marketplace, it was also responsible for helping artists cross over into the pop market.
 The Sounds of Blackness was a Grammy® nominee in the Best Instrumental Arrangement Accompanying Vocal(s) for "Santa's Comin' to Town."